 It is essential to take a proactive media approach at the very beginning of a disaster.
 A clear chain of responsibility/ communications for public information is planned and will be clearly communicated to all staff and assisting community agencies.
 Primary responsibility for all disaster related public information would be the responsibility of the RIEMA/RIANG Public Information Officer (PIO) through the Office of the Governor.
-The RIEMA/RIANG PIO will be assisted by the Press Secretary for the Governor to ensure that timely information is communicated regarding all disaster information as well as information regarding Supplemental Nutrition Assistances.
-The RI DHS Public Information Officer in concert with the RI EOHHS Public Information Officer will be responsible for the timely dissemination of all Supplemental Nutrition Assistance Program related information.
+The RIEMA/RIANG PIO will be assisted by the Press Secretary for the Governor to ensure that timely information is communicated regarding all disaster information officer in concert with the RI EOHHS Public Information Officer will be responsible for the timely dissemination of all Supplemental Nutrition Assistance Program related information.
 The RI EOHHS / RI DHS PIO will coordinate activities with the Public Information Officer (PIO) at the Emergency Management Agency (RIEMA) co-located with the RI Army National Guard (RIANG), and the Press Secretary at Governor's Office as well as with the FNS NERO Field Office.